Azure/azure-sdk-for-net/sdk/quantum/Azure.Quantum.Jobs/README.md

 ### Get Job

-To retrieve a specific job by its job id, you can use this function.
+`GetJob` retrieves a specific job by its id.

 ```C# Snippet:Azure_Quantum_Jobs_GetJob
 // Get the job that we've just created based on its jobId